jajimentol/swe573/README.md

 This README.md will be updated every week.

-Week 1 - Git Research / WikiData research added.
+Week 1 - Git Research / WikiData research

 Week 2 - Requirements Elicitation on Project Case